lucabeduzzi/Computaitonal-Astrophysics/README.md

 It is necessary to install COMPAS following the https://github.com/TeamCOMPAS/COMPAS instruction.

-the output samples.csv will contain :
+The output file samples.csv will contain :

 {
     --eccentricity,